alexwine36/Portfolio/apps/portfolio/content/projects/portfolio/index.md

 ```

 By laying out the deployment process this way I could achieve quick build times and address errors sooner.
 If a test failed, the path was immediately displayed and could be navigated to quickly.
 If a build failed Netlify's build log would share detailed logs with where the error arose.

+One of the best additions to this workflow was Vale.
+Vale is an open source program that will check the content of your code and provide suggestions and point out errors.
+You can even provide different style guides for what you are writing.
+I highly recommend checking it out.

+# The Conclusion

+This project was absolutely a labor of love.
+I hope you enjoyed it and if you would like to learn more about it here is the link to the [repository](https://github.com/alexwine36/Portfolio).

+Feel free to reach out with comments, questions, or concerns, and thank you for checking it out.